-For calendar year 2007, Ames Laboratory reported to DOE-AMSO through the Laboratory's Performance Evaluation and Measurement Plan on its affirmative procurement performance within a measure entitled, "Provide Efficient and Effective Waste Management, Minimization and Pollution Prevention".
-The Laboratory strives to purchase EPA-designated items to the maximum extent practicable, and achieved a "B+" rating for its performance.
+For calendar year 2008, Ames Laboratory reported to DOE-AMSO through the Laboratory's Performance Evaluation and Measurement Plan on its affirmative procurement performance within a measure entitled, "Provide Efficient and Effective Waste Management, Minimization and Pollution Prevention".
+The Laboratory strives to purchase EPA-designated items to the maximum extent practicable, and has achieved adequate performance.